JKtechhw/linzenyr-soft/README.md

 ## Decription
-This Project is the main part of subject on our university College of Polytechnics Jihlava [VŠPJ](https://www.vspj.cz/).
+This project is the central component of our university subject 'RSP,' which stands for Software Project Management.
+<sub>College of Polytechnics Jihlava [VŠPJ](https://www.vspj.cz/)</sub>

+The objective of the project is to develop a system for an abstract magazine.
+While it involves multiple participants, the primary ones are authors who can submit articles to editors for publication.

+The project should include a login system for various levels and types of users, as well as a database containing numerous items, one of which is previous magazines.